HadiDaoud2000/RMPC/README.md

 $$

+**Inverse Kinematics problem**
+The inverse kinematics (IK) problem for redundant manipulators focuses on computing the joint angles needed to reach a desired end-effector position and orientation while leveraging the system's redundancy.
+Due to the multiple possible joint-space configurations that can achieve the same end-effector pose, this problem presents significant complexity in robotics.
+Common Methods For IK in redundant manipulators

+### 1. Jacobian-Based Methods

+Jacobian-based IK methods compute joint-to-end-effector velocity mappings via the Jacobian matrix.
+Key approaches include the Pseudoinverse (Moore-Penrose) for minimal joint velocities, Damped Least Squares (DLS) for singularity robustness via fixed damping, and Selectively Damped Least Squares (SDLS) with adaptive damping per singular value.
+While efficient for real-time control, all three methods face challenges near kinematic singularities, requiring careful tuning to balance precision and stability.

+### 2. Optimization-Based Methods

+Optimization-based IK frames the problem as constrained minimization of objectives (e.g., joint displacement/energy) subject to limits and obstacles.
+Key solvers include gradient descent (fast local solutions), SQP (handles nonlinear constraints), and genetic algorithms (global search).
+While highly flexible for multi-criteria tasks, computational demands can be substantial.
+### 3. Machine Learning Approaches

+Recent advances in inverse kinematics (IK) leverage diverse computational approaches.
+Machine learning methods like neural networks and reinforcement learning enable data-driven IK solutions, offering fast inference for complex high-DOF systems but requiring extensive training datasets.
+Population-based methods like Particle Swarm Optimization (PSO) are commonly used to solve the Inverse Kinematics problem.

+Population-based optimization techniques like improve solution precision for industrial robotic applications.
+Jacobian-based approaches (pseudoinverse, DLS, SDLS) maintain popularity for real-time control due to their computational efficiency.
+Gradient descent provides fast convergence but risks local minima, while genetic algorithms explore global solutions at the cost of higher computational overhead and potential convergence to near-optimal rather than exact solutions, Jacobian techniques struggle with singularities.
+Each method presents distinct trade-offs, the optimal choice depends on application-specific requirements for speed, accuracy, and implementation constraints.

+### Suggested solution for the Inverse Kinematics problem

+For our problem we used the ikine_LM to calculate the inverse kinematics of our manipulator when needed, wich depends on Levenberg-Marquadt Numerical Inverse Kinematics Solver (LM)
+The LM algorithm blends the concepts of the Gauss-Newton algorithm and gradient descent.
+It is particularly useful when the Jacobian matrix is ill-conditioned or when the initial guess is far from the solution.

+The update rule for the joint angles θ is given by:

+Δθ = (JᵀJ + λI)⁻¹Jᵀ(x_d  - f(θ))

+Here,  J is the Jacobian matrix of partial derivatives of the end-effector position with respect to the joint angles, λ is a damping factor, and I is the identity matrix.

+The joint angles is updated iteratively as follows:

+θ_(k+1)  = θ_k  + Δθ

+This process is repeated until the change in θ is below a certain threshold, indicating convergence.

 **Path Planning Algorithms:**
 The path planning of robotic arms in complex and narrow environments with multiple obstacles poses challenges, and path-planning algorithms can generally be categorized into three types: graph-based search, deep learning-based, and sampling-based algorithms.